Degree of Comparison forms an important part of the English Language section of various competitive exams.

 Rule 8.
-When in the same sentence two adjectives in different degrees of comparison are used, both should be complete in itself.
+When in the same sentence two adjectives in different degrees of comparison are used, both should be complete in themselves.

 Rule 9.
-To show whether the difference between the compared thing/person is small or big, we use quantifiers for comparative degree of adjective such as ( A bit, a little, a lot, far, much, a great deal, significantly, etc).
+To show whether the difference between the compared thing/person is small or big, we use quantifiers for the comparative degree of an adjective such as (A bit, a little, a lot, far, much, a great deal, significantly, etc).

 - Australia is slightly smaller than Africa.

 We don’t use quantifiers with superlative degrees of adjectives but there are certain phrases commonly used with the superlative degrees of comparison.

 Degree of Comparison Example:

 - In metropolitan cities, metros are by far the cheapest mode of transportation.

 - Sanskrit is one of the oldest languages in the world.

 - Siddhivinayak is the second richest temple in India.